coder/code-server/docs/install.md

 ### Detection Reference

-- For Debian, Ubuntu and Raspbian it will install the latest deb package.
+- For Debian and Ubuntu it will install the latest deb package.
 - For Fedora, CentOS, RHEL and openSUSE it will install the latest rpm package.
 - For Arch Linux it will install the AUR package.
 - For any unrecognized Linux operating system it will install the latest standalone release into `~/.local`.